 - The kids have moved out – no dependents (you hope)

 - Fewer deductions: No mortgage interest (I hope), less state/local income taxes, no job expenses – you may have the standard deduction.
-You may not even be able to write off charitable contributions (read my recent post on how to still get a benefit for that)
+You may not even be able to write off charitable contributions.

-Even though you may require less income in retirement, you’ll most likely have less tax-reducing credits and deductions.
-That sometimes offsets the reduced income, and you end up being in the same tax bracket.
+Even though you may require less income in retirement, you’ll likely have fewer tax-reducing credits and deductions.
+That sometimes offsets the reduced income, and you end up in the same tax bracket.

 Rules of thumb vs. reality

-If you know for certain your tax rate will be lower in retirement, then a traditional 401(k) is the way to go.
-You’ll reduce your taxable income now at a higher tax rate and withdraw in retirement at a lower one.
+If you know for sure your tax rate will be lower in retirement, then a traditional 401(k) is the way to go.
+You’ll now reduce your taxable income at a higher tax rate and withdraw in retirement at a lower rate.

 If you think you’ll have the same or higher tax rate during retirement, a Roth 401(k) might be the better choice.
 You’re paying taxes upfront at a time when your tax rate is lower and avoiding taxes during retirement when your tax rate may be higher.